Alex Murdaugh admits he lied to investigators about his whereabouts the night of his wife and son's killings

 Almost immediately, Murdaugh acknowledged his voice is heard in a video that appeared to be filmed at the dog kennels where the bodies of Margaret "Maggie" Murdaugh and Paul Murdaugh were found, saying he lied about being at the kennels earlier that evening because of "paranoid thinking" stemming from his drug addiction.

-The state has used the video to put Murdaugh at the scene of the killings, despite his claims to law enforcement he had not been at the kennels that night, and numerous witnesses have identified his voice in the background of the video recorded by Paul at 8:44 p.m. the night of June 7, 2021.
+The state has used the video to put Murdaugh at the scene of the killings, contradicting his repeated statements to law enforcement that he had not been there that night, and numerous witnesses have identified his voice in the background of the video recorded by Paul at 8:44 p.m. the night of June 7, 2021.

 "Mr. Murdaugh, is that you on the kennel video at 8:44 p.m. on June 7," defense attorney Jim Griffin asked, "the night Maggie and Paul were murdered?"